Coaching for Doctors and Public Health Leaders – Medical Coaching Impact

 I routinely measure the impact of my public health and medical leadership and career coaching practice as part of my audit and quality improvement processes.

 I collect anonymised before and after data from my clients using the 7-item Short Warwick Edinburgh Mental Wellbeing Scale (SWEMWBS).

 I also collect other data in my evaluation form in order to audit my coaching practice.

 To ensure my clients are moving forwards to their satisfaction, I also review progress with each client during every session: this also helps with their reflective processes and is in line with GMC requirements for CPD.

-These results are based on 34 consecutive evaluations completed by senior doctors, medical and public health leaders following an average of 5.4 coaching sessions during 2018-20.
+These results are based on 80 consecutive evaluations completed by senior doctors, medical and public health leaders following an average of 8.7 hours of 1:1 coaching during 2018-22.
 They are based on the internationally recognised Short Warwick-Edinburgh Mental Wellbeing Scale (SWEMWBS) to measure the change in wellbeing.

-It is particularly interesting that while improving wellbeing is not always an explicit objective of coaching that it is a consistent outcome.
+It is particularly interesting that while improving wellbeing is not always an explicit objective of coaching for doctors and public health leaders, it is a consistent outcome.